 You’ve heard it before and we’ll say it again: It’s never too early to start thinking about the college application process.
 In fact, like everything else, the more prepared you are, the smoother the journey will be.
-That’s why we love the advice Dr. Rachel Rubin, the founder of Spark Admissions, shared with us about how to support our teens through this important time and how sophomores and juniors can prepare for college admissions.
+That’s why we love the advice Dr. Rachel Rubin, the founder of Spark Admissions, shared with us about how to support our teens through this important time and how sophomores and juniors can prep for college admissions.

 How do we reduce the anxiety that we feel as parents regarding college?